pivotal-cf/docs-phd-ds/relnotes.md

 * This release enables beta testing of GemFire XD 1.0 as a Pivotal CF Service.

-* Hive, HBase, and the Pivotal HD Client VM have been removed as components of a PHD deployment
+* Hive, HBase, and the Pivotal HD Client VM have been removed as components of a PHD deployment.

+#Updates in Ops Manager

+As of Version 1.2.1.0:

+* Changes to the Service are now reflected properly when an Administrator updates fields in Ops Mgr and applies the changes.
+Note that active Service Instances are never modified even if the Service Plan has been updated.
+Only new Service Instances created after the update reflect changes.

+# Service Instance Dashboard

+As of Version 1.2.1.0:

+* Service Instances now include a dashboard, which Pivotal CF users can access from the Pivotal CF Web Console.
+This dashboard helps Pivotal CF users understand what Pivotal HD components are running and where without having to bind an application.

 #Binding to a Service Instance